seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 *true
 *[], {}, () => {} // Array, Object, Functions

-It's important to remember that a non-boolean value only follows this "truthy"/"falsy" coercion if it's actually coerced to a boolean
+It's important to remember that a non-boolean value only follows this "truthy"/"falsy" coercion if it's actually coerced to a boolean.

 ### Equality